-Memory organization.
 Initial support for a Quillian-type memory organization came from Quillian's own collaboration with Allan Collins (Collins & Quillian, 1969), which we mentioned earlier.
-Related evidence also came from experiments on lexical priming: Retrieving the meaning of a word made it easier to retrieve the meaning of semantically related words (e.g., Meyer & Schvanevelt, 1971).
+Related evidence also came from experiments on lexical priming: Retrieving the meaning of a word made it easier to retrieve the meaning of semantically related words (e.g., Meyer & Schvaneveldt, 1971).
 In these lexical decision tasks, participants viewed a single string of letters on each trial and decided, under reaction time instructions, whether the string was a word (e.g., "daisy") or a nonword ("raisy").
 The key result was that participants were faster to identify a string as a word if it followed a semantically related item than an unrelated one.
 For example, reaction time for "daisy" was faster if on the preceding trial the participant had seen "tulip" than if he or she had seen "steel."
 This priming effect is consistent with the hypothesis that activation from one concept spreads through memory to semantically related ones.

 Later findings suggested, however, that the relation between word meaning and memory organization was less straightforward.
-For example, the typicality findings (see Turning Point 2) suggested that time to verify sentences of the form An X is a Y (e.g., "A finch is a bird") might be a function of the overlap in the information that participants knew about the meaning of X and Y, rather than the length of the pathway between these concepts.
+For example, the typicality findings (see finch is a bird") might be a function of the overlap in the information that participants knew about the meaning of X and Y, rather than the length of the pathway between these concepts.
 The greater the information overlap-for example, the greater the number of properties that the referents of X and Y shared-the faster the time to confirm a true sentence and the slower the time to disconfirm a false one.
 For example, if you know a lot of common information about finches and birds but only a little common information about ostriches and birds, you should be faster to confirm the sentence "A finch is a bird" than "An ostrich is a bird."
 Investigators proposed several theories along these lines that made minimal commitments to the way memory organized its mental concepts (McCloskey & Glucksberg, 1979; Smith, Shoben, & Rips, 1974; Tversky, 1977).
 Rosch's (1978) theory likewise studiously avoided a stand on memory structure.